Mrt134/Experimental/1.0luminadocumentation/lumina.rst

 This section displays all applications by default, with the drop down menu at the top allowing you to view applications by category.
-The "AppCafe" button in the top right will open the SysAdm AppCafe, allowing you to quickly search for and download more applications.
+The "AppCafe" button in the top right will open the SysAdm™ AppCafe®, allowing you to quickly search for and download more applications.

 .. _luminapanelplugin15: